Prepare for your RN to BSN Studies

-You should be prepared to understand may experience different approaches to instruction, general rules and practices surrounding homework submission and timelines.
-Read the syllabus – it will tell you exactly what your faculty expect of you.
+You should understand that you may experience different instruction styles, as well as rules and practices surrounding homework submission and timeliness.
+Read the syllabus for each course.
+It will tell you exactly what your faculty expect of you.
 If you have questions, ask them!
 Don’t assume that expectations for papers, deadline leniency, use of electronics in the classroom, and other aspects of teaching will be identical.
 Faculty are different people, and courses have different needs.

 Will I have to travel to complete the fieldwork required for community health?

-When you are in BNURS 424 which is the Community Health course, you need to be prepared to travel off campus/off site to the community partner site.
-The instructors do their best to keep the fieldwork sites close to campus or to your off-site, but that is not always possible.
+When you are in BNURS 424, Population-based Health in Community Practice, you need to be prepared to travel off campus/off site to the community partner's site.
+The instructors do their best to keep the fieldwork sites close to campus or to your instructional location, but that is not always possible.
 For example, if you are at the Everett site, you may need to travel to north King County or South/North Snohomish County.
 This may be similar to the situation in your RN program, when there was not always a local placement available.

 Will I have time to work while in the program?

 Work is a very important part of most students’ lives, and we recognize this.
 However, attending the BSN completion program will probably require some adjustment to your life, particularly if you continue working full-time.
-You may need to work with your manager to tweak your schedule, or drop down in FTE if that is an option for you.
+You may need to work with your manager to tweak your schedule, or reduce your workload if that is an option for you.
 As noted above, the hours spent in class are a small part of the full commitment required to complete the program, and it is important to block off time for school work outside of class.
-Don’t forget to schedule time with family, friends, and for yourself!
+In addition to planning for your schedule with school, work, and personal obligations, don't forget to schedule time with family, friends, and for yourself!
 While this can be an intense year, students also tell us that it is worth the effort, and that the experience of earning a BSN was valuable to them personally and professionally.